cabforum/servercert/docs/BR.md

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

-This method allows wildcard issuance.

-This method allows pruning domain labels when choosing the ADN.

-This method allows CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.5 Domain Authorization Document

 This method has been retired and MUST NOT be used.
 Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.